oleobal/loot/readme.md

  - A *creature generator* for NPCs and monsters
  - An *encounter manager* for combat

-These tools are mainly intended for game masters, to allow them to focus on what master and create richer worlds more easily.
+These tools are mainly intended for game masters, to allow them to focus on what matters and create richer worlds more easily.
 They are made under the belief that quality companion facilities are critical for players of FPLE to enjoy their time as much as possible.

 All the tools are client-side JavaScript.
 This provides ease of use (everyone has a browser) and flexibility (online or offline), at the cost of having to develop in JavaScript.